Viktor Korchnoi: Candidates' finalist, second time

 In the 1975 World Championship cycle Korchnoi and Karpov, the newest star of Soviet chess, tied for first in the 1973 Leningrad Interzonal.
 In the 1974 Candidates' matches, Korchnoi first defeated the young Brazilian star GM Henrique Costa Mecking (who had won the other Interzonal in Petrópolis), by (+3−1=9) at Augusta, Georgia, in what he later described in his autobiography as a tough match.
-Korchnoi next played Petrosian again, at Odessa.
+Korchnoi next played Petrosian again, at Odesa.
 The two were not on friendly terms, and it was even rumored that the two resorted to kicking each other under the table during this match; however, Korchnoi denies this.
 According to him, Petrosian just kicked his legs nervously and shook the table.
 Although the match was supposed to go to the first player to win four games, Petrosian resigned the match after just five games, with Korchnoi enjoying a lead of 3–1, with one draw.

 With his victory over Petrosian, Korchnoi advanced to face Karpov in the Candidates' Final, the match to determine who would challenge reigning world champion Bobby Fischer in 1975.
-In the run-up to the match, Korchnoi was constantly subjected to threats and harassment, and was virtually unable to find any Grandmasters to assist him.
+In the run-up to the match, Korchnoi was virtually unable to find any Grandmasters to assist him.
 Bronstein apparently assisted Korchnoi, for which he was punished.
 Bronstein, in his last book, Secret Notes, published in 2007, wrote that he advised Korchnoi before the match began, but then had to leave to play an event himself; when he returned, Korchnoi was down by three games.
 Bronstein then assisted Korchnoi for the final stages.
 Korchnoi also received some assistance later in the match from two British masters, IM (later GM) Raymond Keene and IM William Hartston.
 Korchnoi trailed 3–0 late in the match, but won games 19 and 21 to make it very close right to the end.
 Karpov eventually won this battle, played in late 1974 in Moscow, by a 12½–11½ score.
 By default, Karpov became the twelfth world champion in April 1975, when Fischer refused to defend his title because of disputed match conditions.